forderud/BatterySimulator/README.md

 * Run `UNINSTALL.bat` with admin privileges to uninstall the driver and delete simulated batteries.

 ### Examples
-Screenshots taken from Windows 10 21H2 (LTSC 2021).
-The on-screen appearance will be slightly different on Windows 11.

 Simulate 6 battery-packs:
 ![image](https://github.com/forderud/BatterySimulator/assets/2671400/fce5172f-8125-495b-ab06-864e079c19c7)